List of kings of Greece

-The Kingdom of Greece was ruled by the House of Wittelsbach from 1832 to 1862 and by the House of Glücksburg from 1863 to 1924 and, after being temporarily abolished in favour of the Second Hellenic Republic, again from 1935 to 1973, when it was once more abolished and replaced by the Third Hellenic Republic.
+The Kingdom of Greece was ruled by the House of Wittelsbach from 1832 to 1862 and by the House of Glücksburg from 1863 to 1924 and, after being temporarily abolished in favor of the Second Hellenic Republic, again from 1935 to 1973, when it was once more abolished and replaced by the Third Hellenic Republic.

-Only the first king, Otto, was actually styled King of Greece (Βασιλεὺς τῆς Ἑλλάδος).
+Only the first King, Otto, was actually styled King of Greece (Βασιλεὺς τῆς Ἑλλάδος).
 His successor, George I, was styled King of the Hellenes (Βασιλεὺς τῶν Ἑλλήνων), as were all other modern Greek monarchs.

 The Greek monarchy was definitively abolished weeks before the referendum in 1973 conducted under the auspices of the then-ruling military regime, which confirmed the abolishment.
 It was re-confirmed by a second referendum in 1974, after the restoration of democratic rule.

 House of Wittelsbach

 The London Conference of 1832 was an international conference convened to establish a stable government in Greece.
-Negotiations between the three Great Powers (United Kingdom, France and Russia) resulted in the establishment of the Kingdom of Greece under a Bavarian Prince.
+Negotiations between the three Great Powers (United Kingdom, France and Russia) resulted in the establishment of the Kingdom of Greece under a Bavarian prince.
 The decisions were ratified in the Treaty of Constantinople later that year.

 The convention offered the throne to the Bavarian Prince, Otto.
 They also established the line of succession which would pass the crown to Otto's descendants, or his younger brothers should he have no issue.
 It was also decided that in no case would there be a personal union of the crowns of Greece and Bavaria.

 House of Schleswig-Holstein-Sonderburg-Glücksburg

 In October 1862, King Otto was deposed in a popular revolt, but while the Greek people rejected Otto, they did not seem averse to the concept of monarchy per se.
-Many Greeks, seeking closer ties to the pre-eminent world power, the United Kingdom, rallied around the idea that Prince Alfred, the second son of Queen Victoria and Prince Albert, could become the next King.
-British Foreign Secretary Lord Palmerston believed that the Greeks were "panting for increase in territory", hoping that the election of Alfred as King would also result in the incorporation of the Ionian Islands, which were then a British protectorate, into an enlarged Greek state.
+Many Greeks, seeking closer ties to the pre-eminent world power, the United Kingdom, rallied around the idea that Prince Alfred, the second son of Queen Victoria and Prince Albert, could become the next king.
+British Foreign Secretary Lord Palmerston believed that the Greeks were "panting for increase in territory", hoping that the election of Alfred as king would also result in the incorporation of the Ionian Islands, which were then a British protectorate, into an enlarged Greek state.

 The London Conference of 1832, however, had prohibited any of the Great Powers' ruling families from accepting the crown of Greece, and in any event, Queen Victoria was adamantly opposed to the idea.
 Nevertheless, the Greeks insisted on holding a referendum on the issue of the head of state in November 1862.
 It was the first referendum ever held in Greece.

-Prince Alfred turned down the Kingship and Prince William of Denmark, the second son of Prince Christian of Denmark (the Danish heir-presumptive), was elected by the National Assembly to become King George I of the Hellenes.
+Prince Alfred turned down the kingship and Prince William of Denmark, the second son of Prince Christian of Denmark (the Danish heir-presumptive), was elected by the National Assembly to become King George I of the Hellenes.

 The monarchy was abolished in 1924 and replaced by the Second Hellenic Republic.